cbragg9/JavaScript_Quiz/README.md

 ```

 ## Latest Commit
+-Added comments for clarity
+-Added html for highscores page buttons
+-Added localstorage for score and initials
+-Modified functions to create and display highscores
+-Added Event Handler to reload page when pressing Go Back

+## Previous Commits
 -Created html/css for "Correct!" and "Wrong!" pop ups
 -Stopped timer when last question is answered
 -Replaced first question answers from html to javascript array